-As a youth pastor and as someone who has been in ministry for a while, something has recently come to my attention that bothers me so incredibly that I find myself questioning how we do things as a Church.
+As someone who has been in ministry for a while, something has recently come to my attention that bothers me so incredibly that I find myself questioning how we do things as a Church.

 Lately I’ve had multiple young women (ages varying from 15-25) and even women my own age, confide in me certain struggles they’ve faced or are in the midst of facing.